mokyen/okyensourcesoftware/invariance.md

 };
 ```

-Here, the invariance is a condition between a member and the constant *2*.

-Examples of such conditions that might be enforced:

-****TODO**: I am struggling to come up with other items for this list.**

-* Comparisons to a constant or literal
+Here, the invariance is a condition between a member and the constant *2*.The most common case of this type of invariance is comparisons to a constant or literal, like the previous example.
+However, a similar case occurs when the invariance is a mathematical algorithm that must be applied to a member.
+For instance, a class could exists that stores an angle in radians but must convert the value to be in the range -2π to 2π.
+This is more involved than simply comparing to a constant, but it's a similar logical assertion that necessitates using a class.

 ## 'Invariant' Doesn't Mean Immutability